issa-tseng/apollo13rt/exhibits/overview-reading.md

     * [Kerbal Space Program](https://kerbalspaceprogram.com/) may not be an absolutely perfect simulation of spaceflight mechanics, but it is certainly close enough to engender within the player a highly tactile, practical understanding of everything from the rocket equation to orbital mechanics.
 Just remember every time you simply press `R` to toggle RCS on and off just how much effort that one keypress represented on the part of the Apollo astronauts.
     * Or, if you wish to exactly replicate that effort rather than imagine it, you can take a look at the [Project Apollo](http://nassp.sourceforge.net/wiki/Main_Page) add-on to the [Orbiter](http://orbit.medphys.ucl.ac.uk/) spaceflight simulator.
 Both are free and open-source projects, and take a little bit of wrangling to get up and running, but the resultant simulation is accurate enough that much of the research for this project was done from the documentation provided on the Project Apollo wiki.

-If you have feedback or questions, please don't hesitate to [send me a tweet](https://twitter.com/cxlt) or [file a GitHub issue](https://github.com/clint-tseng/apollo13rt/issues).